erkal/elm-3d-playground-exploration/README.md

 git clone https://github.com/erkal/elm-3d-playground-exploration.git
 ```

-and navigate into an example:
+and navigate into an example, for example:

 ```
-cd elm-3d-playground-exploration/examples/template
+cd elm-3d-playground-exploration/examples/red-faced-cube
 ```

 To install all dependencies, type